RoquetteTenreiro/Yield.Mapping/YM.md

 > Institute for Sustainable Agriculture (IAS-CSIC) - Córdoba, 2020

 This repository addresses the topic of yield mapping.
-It provides a detailed evaluation of yield mapping components, technology, the main calculation process errors, and recomendations for correction, further analysis and interpretation of results.
+It provides a detailed introduction to yield mapping components, technology, the main calculation process errors, and recomendations for correction, further analysis and interpretation of results.

 ## 1. Yield mapping components and technology